camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 The notification endpoint is used by the API server to notify the API consumer that an event occured.

 Note: The notification is the message posted on listener side.
 We describe the notification message in the CAMARA OAS but it could confusing because this endpoint should be implemented on the business API consumer side.
-This notice should be explicited mentionned in all CAMARA API documentation featuring notification.
+This notice should be explicited mentioned in all CAMARA API documentation featuring notification.

 Only Operation POST is provided for `notifications` and the expected response code is `204`.